tobiasraabe/tobiasraabe.github.io/content/blog/distribute_r_conda.md

 ``bld.bat``, ``build.sh`` and ``meta.yml``. ``meta.yml`` is the important file
 which controls the compilation.
 An example can be found [here][1].
 Note the key called ``requirements``. inside ``host`` and ``run`` the R interpreter is defined.
-By default it is ``r-base``.
+By default, it is ``r-base``.
 If you are using MRO, you have to change this to ``mro-base``.

 ```yaml